Nutickets/docs/ai-workflow.md

 - [ ] Identify the core entities — what models/tables are involved?
 - [ ] Trace backend services, controllers, and business logic.
-- [ ] Follow the full call chain — if an action delegates to another action or guard, read both.
-- [ ] Read exception classes — enumerate every distinct failure mode and its user-facing message.
 - [ ] Examine frontend components and pages — what fields exist, what's conditional?
 - [ ] Read the lang files — extract exact UI labels, tooltips, and help text.
 - [ ] Map relationships — what other features connect to this?